 Behind the scenes

-CWC is a micro-business, and Tess is responsible for almost all aspects.
-CWC survives on revenue from paid memberships, event ticket sales, book sales, and the generosity of our sponsors and small volunteer team.
-We receive no grant funding or monetary sponsorship.
+CWC survives on revenue from paid memberships, event ticket sales, and the generosity of our sponsors and volunteers.
+We currently receive no grant funding or monetary sponsorship.

 Want to know more?
 Take a peek at our FAQ page.